 Paris wheat retreats from highs as virus fears rattle markets

-The contract found support around 300 euros, the psychological threshold it breached to the upside this week on its way to Wednesday's peak of 311.50 euros, a record for a second-month position BL2c2.
+The contract on Wednesday had reached 311.50 euros, a record for a second-month position BL2c2.

-December BL2Z1 was down 2.4% at 298.25 euros, with the front-month position again seeing selling linked to its upcoming expiry.

-On Wednesday, December futures set an all-time high for a Euronext contract at 313.50 euros.
+December BL2Z1 was down 1.8% at 300.00 euros, pulling away from Wednesday's peak of 313.50 euros that was an all-time high for a Euronext contract.

 "With the southern African variant we've slipped back to 300 euros," a European trader said.
 "But there is still concern about Australia's crop."

-This month's rally has been fanned by doubts over quality in Australia's harvest, which wheat markets have been counting on to replenish tight global supplies of milling-grade crop.
+This month's rally has been fanned by doubts over quality in Australia's harvest, which wheat markets have been counting on to help cover brisk international demand.

-European traders were waiting to see how U.S. markets would react when they resume trading later on Friday following Thursday's Thanksgiving holiday.

-Chicago wheat Wv1 saw profit-taking on Wednesday after hitting a new nine-year high.
-GRA/
+“The debate is still about EU export prospects as Australia’s crop suffers from rain,” a German trader said.

+“Russia has again raised its wheat export taxes today, Russia has a tax of $80.8 a tonne in early December which looks like a big burden on new Russian export sales.”

-(Reporting by Gus Trompiz in Paris and Michael Hogan in Hamburg; Editing by Edmund Blair)
+(Reporting by Gus Trompiz in Paris and Michael Hogan in Hamburg; Editing by Edmund Blair and Louise Heavens)

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))